mubeen-afzal/MCP-Agent/README.md

 http://127.0.0.1:786
 ```

-Begin interacting with your AI-powered system assitant!
+Begin interacting with your AI-powered system assitant!

 ---